Faith. Service. Law.

 The writing sample is where YDS sees whether you can sustain an academic argument within a tight constraint.
 YDS caps the sample at five pages, 12-point font, double-spaced.
 That is significantly shorter than most graduate-program writing samples, and it changes the calculus: you cannot submit a full senior thesis chapter untouched.
 What the admissions committee is looking for is evidence that you can read carefully, write clearly, develop a thesis, and engage with sources responsibly—all in a compressed space.
 A single tight argument excerpted or adapted from a longer paper usually works better than a sprawling survey.

-I posted my own writing sample—an exegesis of John 1:1–18—along with a discussion of what it tried to accomplish in my Yale Divinity writing sample post.
+I posted my own writing sample—a paper on theologian Greg Boyd and his influence on my thinking—along with a discussion of what it tried to accomplish in my Yale Divinity writing sample post.
 It is one of the most-visited pages on this site for a reason: there are not many publicly available examples of what a successful divinity school writing sample actually looks like.

 Letters of Recommendation